-Caliza is the stuff that dreams are made of,” wrote The Miami Herald.
+“Caliza is the stuff that dreams are made of,” wrote The Miami Herald.

-And indeed, Caliza’s dramatic design (by town architects and Alys Beach residents Erik Vogt and Marieanne Khoury-Vogt) features a 50 x100-foot saltwater pool, a 60-foot-long family pool, a 75-foot-long lap pool, secluded outdoor living areas flanked with tropical palms and gardens, and alfresco architecture punctuated by arched colonnades, private cabanas and bubbling fountains.
+And indeed, Caliza’s dramatic design (by town architects and Alys Beach residents Erik Vogt and Marieanne Khoury-Vogt) features a 50-by-100-foot saltwater pool, a 60-foot-long family pool, a 75-foot-long lap pool, secluded outdoor living areas flanked with tropical palms and gardens, and alfresco architecture punctuated by arched colonnades, private cabanas and bubbling fountains.
 In its poolside restaurant, the chef creates a fresh coastal menu that is approachable and familiar, yet new and exciting.

 Fonville Press is a friendly gathering place that offers breakfast, coffee, magazines, newspapers, and unique books daily.
-It’s a magical spot to sip coffee or wine—inside, or in the courtyard while the kids play on nearby Fonville Hill.
+It’s a magical spot to sip coffee or wine inside, or in the courtyard while the kids play on nearby Fonville Hill.